hokkonsz/chess-rs/README.md

 ### Game Controller

-The whole system functioning through the game controller.
+The system can be controller through the game controller function.
 It takes two inputs Position 1 and Position 2.
-At Position 1 we should find a valid Unit, which we want to move to Position 2, to the Target Position.
-The controller evaluates the Unit and the Target Positions and mutates the board based on the results.
+At Position 1 we should find a valid Unit, which we want to move to Position 2 to the Target Position.
+Then the controller evaluates the Unit's Type and the Target Position and mutates the board based on the results.

 ### Chess Space to Array Space